MaureenBarasa/Terraform-AWS-Deploy-to-Multiple-accounts/README.md

 The Project will make use of:

-1.IAM
+IAM
-2. Parameter-Store
+Parameter-Store
-3. CodeCommit
+CodeCommit
-4. CodeBuild
+CodeBuild
-5. CodePipeline
+CodePipeline
-6. S3
+S3
-7. SNS
+SNS

 1. SET UP CREDENTIALS ON PARAMETER STORE